Sender Freies Berlin: 1989–2003

 With the fall of the Berlin Wall in 1989, and the subsequent German reunification in 1990, Berlin was left with duplicate broadcasting outlets from the two administrations – SFB from the west and Berliner Rundfunk (radio) and Fernsehen der DDR (DDR, later DFF) (television) from the east.

-On 1 January 1992, SFB became the public broadcasting company for the whole of reunited Berlin.
+On 1 January 1992, with the dissolution of Deutscher Fernsehfunk, SFB became the public broadcasting company for the whole of reunited Berlin.
 However, SFB had long had a significant audience in East Berlin for some time before reunification.
 The radio station SFB1 became Berlin 88,8 (later 88acht and now radioBerlin 88,8).
 In October 1992, N3's frequency was replaced by SFB's full-fledged service for the capital, B1 (Berlin Eins), later SFB1.

 The GDR's national television service was closed and replaced by four ARD regions: an expanded NDR in the north; the continuing SFB in Berlin; and the new Mitteldeutscher Rundfunk (MDR) in the south and Ostdeutscher Rundfunk Brandenburg (ORB – East German Broadcasting – Brandenburg) in the east.

 On 22 February 1993, the SFB began a joint venture with the new ORB to create Radio BZWEI, a news and information service for the east of the country aimed at 25 to 50-year-old listeners.
 On 1 March 1993, the two broadcasters launched Fritz, a radio station for young people.

 On 18 September 1994, SFB launched RADIOmultikulti (SFB4), a service for foreign nationals and immigrants to Germany.
 This was joined by InfoRADIO, a SFB/ORB joint venture news station, on 28 August 1995.

 In 1995 the Ostdeutscher Rundfunk Brandenburg in coalition with the Sender Freies Berlin started their Internet radio streaming service Info-Radio on Demand.

 On 3 October 1997, SFB and ORB launched RADIOkultur, a cultural station taking up much of the programming of SFB3, with an emphasis on classic, world, jazz and new music and politics.